 In 2022, IDLO conducted a survey with 172 justice seekers, 187 customary Abunzi (mediation) committee members and 130 land committee members to assess the role of climate change in land disputes.
-Survey results showed that while 70 per cent of justice-seeker respondents noted the effects of climate change, fewer than one third recognized the triple planetary crisis of climate change, pollution and and sustainability".
-This is particularly true for traditionally excluded groups including women, indigenous peoples, youth and other marginalized communities.
+Survey results showed that while 70 per cent of justice-seeker respondents noted the effects of climate change, fewer than one third recognized a connection between climate change and land disputes.